D4ario0/cyChore/README.md

 ```

 # Customization
-As previously mentioned the focus of this project is to serve like a template rather than library, using high-level functions rather than low-level abstractions, in order to start using it out-of-the-box.
+As previously mentioned the focus of this project is to serve like a template rather than library, using high-level functions rather than low-level abstractions, allowing you to start using it out-of-the-box.
-Some improvements and customizations can come in the form of:
+Some potential improvements and customizations include:
-- Different assignment logic
+- Implementing ifferent assignment logic
-- Incorporate databases for user information retrieval.
+- Integrating databases for user information retrieval.
-- Add your custom email templates.
+- Adding custom email templates.

 # Default Template
 ![image](https://github.com/AlexGarc-sudo/cyChore/assets/144295305/737d3dcd-f997-4b57-bc99-82a51a595f11)